E4.65 How supporting documents must be submitted

 - A certified translation is required for all police certificates and medical certificates not written in English which are provided in support of an application for a temporary entry class visa.

-- If requested by an immigration officer, a certified translation is required for any other documents not written in English and provided in support of an application for a temporary entry class visa.
+- If requested by an immigration officer, a certified translation is required for any other documents not written in English and provided in support of an application for a temporary entry class visa, including visitor visa applications.

 - not be prepared by the applicant, any member of their family or an immigration adviser assisting with the application; and